random-robbie/Hikvision-Brute-Force/README.md

 # Hikvision-Brute-Force
 Brute Force Hikvision Devices that only allow PIN passwords

+On Some models once the pin has been brute forced it will enable telent and login to the system.

+I dont have a list of models this supports but aslong as the web interface is open you should be able to type

 Originally by Dominic Chell <dominic [at] mdsec.co.uk>
 --------
 Updated By Random_Robbie @random_robbie

-I dont have a list of models this supports but aslong as the web interface is open you should be able to type

 Requirments